While bodybuilders have many protein sources to pick from, tilapia is one of the best proteins to add to their diets.

 If you are in a cutting phase, be careful about how you cook your tilapia.

-Tilapia doesn’t have a lot of flavors, which means people tend to add lots of butter and olive oil to make it tastier.
-This means that you go from low-calorie food to high-calorie food.
+Tilapia doesn’t have a lot of flavor, which means people tend to add lots of butter and olive oil to make it tastier.
+This means tilapia can go from a low to a high-calorie food.

-In the end, you could be affecting your goals by adding more calories than your body needs.
-Make sure to measure the fats that you use to ensure that they are within your caloric budget.
+So, make sure to measure the fats you use to ensure you stay within your caloric budget.

 Choose The Right Cooking Method